‘Dancing With The Stars’ 2017 Cast List: Which Celebs And Pros Are Prepping For ‘DWTS’ Season 24 Premiere?

-Dancing with the Stars returns on March 20, 2017, for its 24th season and while the list of celebrity dancers has not been confirmed by ABC, fans who can’t wait to find out who will be hitting the dance floor on the season premiere.
+Dancing with the Stars returns on March 20, 2017, for its 24th season and while the list of celebrity dancers has not been confirmed by ABC, fans can’t wait to find out who will be hitting the dance floor on the season premiere.

 The DWTS premiere will air one week after The Bachelor star Nick Viall hands out his final rose and there’s already a major hint (read below) that he’s going to be putting on his dancing shoes.
 But there’s more than just a reality star or two rumored to be joining the cast.
 Rob Wade, the show’s executive producer, tells Glamour that more than half of the celebrities have already been picked and the pros are already getting fans excited by doing a little name dropping on social media.